nordeim/Account-Bookkeeping/README (v15).md

         ```
     *   Ensure `username`, `password`, `host`, `port`, and `database` match your PostgreSQL setup.
 5.  **Initialize Database**:
-    *   This step requires PostgreSQL administrative privileges for the user running the script (e.g., `postgres`) to create extensions or if the database itself needs to be created by the script.
+    *   This step typically requires PostgreSQL administrative privileges for the user running the script (e.g., `postgres`) to create extensions or if the database itself needs to be created by the script.
     *   Run the database initialization script using Poetry.
 This script uses `scripts/schema.sql` (which defines schema version 1.0.5) and `scripts/initial_data.sql`.
     ```bash
     poetry run sg_bookkeeper_db_init --user YOUR_POSTGRES_ADMIN_USER --password YOUR_POSTGRES_ADMIN_PASSWORD --dbname sg_bookkeeper --dbhost localhost --dbport 5432
     ```
     *   Replace placeholders like `YOUR_POSTGRES_ADMIN_USER` and `YOUR_POSTGRES_ADMIN_PASSWORD` with your PostgreSQL admin credentials.
-The `--dbhost` and `--dbport` arguments can be omitted if PostgreSQL is running on `localhost:5432`.
     *   Add the `--drop-existing` flag *with caution* if you want to delete and recreate the `sg_bookkeeper` database for a clean setup.
 6.  **Compile Qt Resources** (Recommended for consistent icon loading):
     ```bash